ItzARz/FragMetrics/README.md

 For licensing inquiries or additional information, please contact me: business@itzarz.dev

-Fragmetrics is a mark by ARz, which in turn belongs to Albert Efrain Rojas Guilarte as a personal brand.
+Fragmetrics is a mark by ARz, which in turn belongs to Albert Rojas as a personal brand.